 Assembling your very own fruit tray will give you more variety and also make it easier to customize for any occasion.

-If you make a fruit tray on your own it will certainly be much cheaper and more appealing than any grocery or department store.
+If you make a fruit tray on your own it will certainly be much cheaper and more appealing than any grocery store – using less-common fruits is always prettier than the standard melons and pineapple you’ll find there!

 How Long Does Cut Fruit Last in the Fridge?